allisonscofield/mymovies/README.md

 ```$ python server.py```

-Go to `localhost:5000` in your browser to start using Breadcrumbs!
+Go to `localhost:5000` in your browser to start using MyMovies!

 ## <a name="deployment"></a>Deployment
 Deployment details coming very soon!